SSH to your Drupal Forge development environment

 Start by getting SSH working.

 First, you need to add an SSH port to your Drupal Forge development environment.
-In the VS Code terminal, enter the following command:
+In the development environment terminal, enter the following command:

 sudo nano /etc/ssh/sshd_config